Norwalk Truck Accident Attorney

 Who Is Liable for a Truck Accident?

 Trucking companies are liable for most truck accidents in Connecticut.
 A trucking company can be liable for its own mistakes, such as poor driver training procedures or lack of fleet maintenance.
 It can also be vicariously liable for truck driver mistakes.
 Vicarious liability means that as an employer, a trucking company is legally responsible for the actions of its employees.

 If the truck driver who caused your crash was not an employee, you may have a claim against his or her personal auto insurance company.
 Other parties that may bear liability for your truck accident include the cargo company, another driver, a truck manufacturer, the government or a third party.
 An attorney can help you determine liability and file a claim, as well as go up against a powerful adversary such as a large corporation.

 Were You Injured in a Norwalk Truck Accident?
 Contact Us Today

 If you were recently injured in an accident, our Norwalk lawyers at the Law Offices of James A. Welcome can help you recover and fight for justice.
-We are experienced auto accident attorneys with the resources, ability and passion to help you with even the most complex truck accident case.
+We are experienced Norwalk personal injury attorneys with the resources, ability and passion to help you with even the most complex truck accident case.